 Ernest Hemingway’s approach to writing was minimalistic.
 He wrote clearly and simply and avoided using long, complicated words.
-In the spirit of keeping your writing short and uncomplicated the HemimgwayApp highlights five different types of writing errors each colour coded so as you can easily see what needs to be changed.
+In the spirit of keeping your writing short and uncomplicated the HemimgwayApp highlights five different types of writing errors each colour-coded so as you can easily see what needs to be changed.
 The app also gives hints on how you can correct any errors.
-You simply copy and paste your text into the app and a list of recommended fixes are automatically displayed.
+Simply copy and paste your text into the app and a list of recommended fixes are automatically displayed.

 Using OnlineCorrection for editing and proofreading

 OnlineCorrection.com finds and highlights spelling errors and basic grammar and stylistic mistakes.
 When there are two or more correct options, you are prompted to choose one of them.